 Appellant Prune Yard is a privately owned shopping center in the city of Campbell, Cal.
 It covers approximately 21 acres -- 5 devoted to parking and 16 occupied by walkways, plazas, sidewalks, and buildings that contain more than 65 specialty shops, 10 restaurants, and a movie theater.
 The Prune Yard is open to the public for the purpose of encouraging the patronizing of its commercial establishments.
 It has a policy not to permit any visitor or tenant to engage in any publicly expressive activity, including the circulation of petitions, that is not directly related to its commercial purposes.
 This policy has been strictly enforced in a nondiscriminatory fashion.
 The Prune Yard is owned by appellant Fred Sahadi.
 Appellees are high school students who sought to solicit support for their opposition to a United Nations resolution against "Zionism."
 On a Saturday afternoon they set up a card table in a corner of Prune Yard's central courtyard.
 They distributed pamphlets and asked passersby to sign petitions, which were to be sent to the President and Members of Congress.
 Their activity was peaceful and orderly and so far as the record indicates was not objected to by Prune Yard's patrons.
-Soon after appellees had begun soliciting signatures, a security guard informed them that they move to the public sidewalk at the Prune Yard's perimeter.
+Soon after appellees had begun soliciting signatures, a security guard informed them that they would have to leave because their activity violated Prune Yard regulations.
+The guard suggested that they move to the public sidewalk at the Prune Yard's perimeter.
 Appellees immediately left the premises and later filed this lawsuit in the California Superior Court of Santa Clara County.
 They sought to enjoin appellants from denying them access.